 Recommended Reading: The Essentials In Pulling Off Your Own Startup

-1. You don’t want a partner who is all talk, but has no proven track record.
+1. A partner who is all talk, but has no proven track record

 There are three types of people in the world: those who are good at talking and doing, those who are terrible at talking but are great at doing, and those who are great at talking but are terrible in doing things.
 I have met all three, and among them the most dangerous is the last one.